-Our Fall academic calendar remains unchanged (August 24 to December 18, 2020).
+Our Spring academic calendar remains unchanged (January 19 to May 21, 2021 with Spring Break scheduled April 2 to April 10, 2021).
 The college is offering courses in sixteen-week, twelve-week, nine-week, eight-week, and four-week formats at all four campuses in the district as well as at two education centers.
-Based on changing health conditions and public health recommendations and requirements, course type, location, dates, and/or times may need to be changed.
-Students enrolled in courses will be notified if and when changes are made.
+Very limited Winter term in-person courses were offered January 4 to 14, 2021.
+Based on changing health conditions and public health recommendations and requirements, course type, location, dates, and/or times may be adjusted.
+Students enrolled in courses are notified if and when changes are made.

-Fall classes will be offered in multiple modalities to balance student needs and safety protocols.
-Selection of courses to be offered in person was based on learning outcomes, course logistics, and external accreditation requirements following criteria established by the college this past Spring (see criteria description in the Executive Summary on page 7).
+Spring classes are scheduled in multiple modalities to balance student needs and safety protocols.
+Selection of courses to be offered in person was based on learning outcomes, course logistics, and external accreditation requirements following criteria established by the college in March 2020 (see criteria description in the Executive Summary on page 8).
 Class and lab safety measures meet and exceed Centers for Disease Control (CDC) standards.
 We are installing additional safeguards, sanitation stations, and signs to ensure proper social distancing.

-- Less than 20% of all Fall course sections will be taught fully in person.
+- Approximately 20% of all Spring course sections will be taught fully in person.
 These courses are tied to career-specific hands-on skills, often involving specialized labs or shops, that provide training for essential workers in fields such as police, fire, emergency response, healthcare, and manufacturing.
 All classroom capacities have been adjusted to allow for safe physical distancing as outlined in this report.
-Safety measures meet or exceed CDC standards. - Approximately 10% of all Fall course sections will be a combination of in-person and online instruction.
+Safety measures meet or exceed CDC standards. - Approximately 10% of all Spring course sections will be hybrid or blended, a combination of in-person and online instruction.
 Courses designated as hybrid meet online for 50% or more of the schedule.
-Courses designated as blended meet online for less than 50% of the schedule. - Approximately 60% of all Fall course sections have been moved to online (asynchronous) and virtual (synchronous, real-time) environments, supported by interactive technology and stronger communication tools.
+Courses designated as blended meet online for less than 50% of the schedule. - Approximately 60% of all Spring course sections will be online, using a combination of asynchronous and virtual (synchronous, real-time) schedules, supported by interactive technology and stronger communication tools.
 In online courses, students learn on their own schedule and adhere to due dates listed in the course syllabus.
 Virtual courses include specific meeting times for real-time interaction with instructors and classmates.

-Less than 10% of Fall course sections will be held off campus for apprenticeships, internships, clinicals, and practicums.
-Our Health & Safety Team is reviewing the health protocols for off-campus locations to ensure they are following CDC and local health department guidelines.
-(For more details, see Section 4 Off-Campus Instruction on page 39.)
+Less than 10% of Spring course sections will be held off campus for apprenticeships, internships, clinicals, and practicums.
+Our Health & Safety Team reviews the health protocols for off-campus locations to ensure they are following CDC and local health department guidelines.
+(For more details, see Section 4 Off-Campus Instruction on pages 40-41.)

-The Downtown Milwaukee Campus (700 W. State Street) will be open Monday through Thursday 6:30 a.m. to 8 p.m., and Friday 6:30 a.m. to 4:30 p.m., offering 309 in-person courses for essential programs.
+The Downtown Milwaukee Campus (700 W. State Street) will be open Monday through Thursday 6:30 a.m. to 8 p.m., and Friday 6:30 a.m. to 4:30 p.m., offering 253 in-person courses for essential programs.
 Saturday hours will be determined if needed.

-The Health Education Center-HEC (1311 N. Sixth Street, Milwaukee) will be open Monday through Friday 6:30 a.m. to 5:30 p.m., offering 20 in-person courses for essential programs.
+The Health Education Center-HEC (1311 N. Sixth Street, Milwaukee) will be open Monday through Friday 6:30 a.m. to 5:30 p.m., offering 15 in-person courses for essential programs.

-The Walker's Square Education Center (816 W. National Avenue, Milwaukee) will be open Monday and Wednesday 6:30 a.m. to 6 p.m., Tuesday and Thursday 6:30 a.m. to 7:30 p.m., and Friday 6:30 a.m. to 12:30 p.m., offering 25 in-person courses for essential programs.
+The Walker's Square Education Center (816 W. National Avenue, Milwaukee) will be open Monday and Wednesday 6:30 a.m. to 6 p.m., Tuesday and Thursday 6:30 a.m. to 7:30 p.m., and Friday 6:30 a.m. to 12:30 p.m., offering 29 in-person courses for essential programs.

-The Mequon Campus (5555 W. Highland Road, Mequon) will be open Monday through Thursday, 7:30 a.m. to 6:30 p.m., and Friday 7:30 a.m. to 4 p.m., offering 56 in-person courses for essential programs.
+The Mequon Campus (5555 W. Highland Road, Mequon) will be open Monday through Thursday, 7:30 a.m. to 6:30 p.m., and Friday 7:30 a.m. to 4 p.m., offering 78 in-person courses for essential programs.
 Saturday hours will be determined if needed.